kuriwaki/poll_error/README.md

 > The voting-eligible population or VEP is a phrase I coined to describe the population that is eligible to vote.
 Counted among the voting-age population are persons who are ineligible to vote, such as non-citizens, felons (depending on state law), and mentally incapacitated persons.
 Not counted are persons in the military or civilians living overseas.

-I pulled the VAP and VEP numbers from his spreadsheet [here](https://docs.google.com/spreadsheets/d/1VAcF0eJ06y_8T4o2gvIL4YcyQy8pxb1zYkgXF76Uu1s/edit#gid=2030096602)
+I pulled the VAP and VEP numbers from his spreadsheet [here](https://docs.google.com/spreadsheets/d/1VAcF0eJ06y_8T4o2gvIL4YcyQy8pxb1zYkgXF76Uu1s/edit#gid=2030096602).

 Next, the observed election outcome.
 Vote counts are reported from official election reports and measured exactly.
-Any final count will do; I used the Cook Political Report's spreadsheet [here](https://docs.google.com/spreadsheets/d/133Eb4qQmOxNvtesw2hdVns073R68EZx4SfCnP4IGQf8)
+Any final count will do; I used the Cook Political Report's spreadsheet [here](https://docs.google.com/spreadsheets/d/133Eb4qQmOxNvtesw2hdVns073R68EZx4SfCnP4IGQf8).

 The column `votes_hrc` refers to the column `Clinton (D)` in the above-linked spreadsheet. `tot_votes` refers to the sum of the three columns `Clinton (D)`, `Trump (R)`, and `Others`.

+`color` is taken from the Color of this Cook Political's table and their classification of Swing.
+"Swing state" is defined as states in which:

+> "Swing State" defined as state that flipped from '12 or was decided by less than 5%.

+`R` and `D` are non-swing states defined by the presidential winner.

 Poll Prediction
 ===============